ga4gh-rnaseq/schema/rnaget.md

 An OpenAPI description of this specification is available and [describes the 1.0.0 version](rnaget-openapi.yaml).
 OpenAPI is a language independent way of describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).

+## Compliance

+Implementors can check if their rnaget implementations conform to the specification by using our [compliance suite](https://github.com/ga4gh-rnaseq/rnaget-compliance-suite).

 # Protocol essentials

 All API invocations are made to a configurable HTTPS endpoint, receive URL-encoded query string parameters, and return JSON output.
 Successful requests result with HTTP status code 200 and have UTF8-encoded JSON in the response body.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.